Komsomolsk-on-Amur: History

-The future site of Komsomolsk-on-Amur was conquered by the Mongols in the 13th century, becoming part of the Mongol Empire under the Mongol Yuan Dynasty.
-It was later held by the Manchus until the area was ceded to the Russian Empire in the treaty of Aigun in 1858.
-The village of Permskoye (Пе́рмское) was established on the later site of Komsomolsk in 1860 by migrant peasants from what is now the Perm Krai.
+The future site of Komsomolsk-on-Amur was conquered by the Mongols in the 13th century, becoming part of the Yuan dynasty.
+It was later held by the Qing dynasty until the area was ceded to the Russian Empire in the treaty of Aigun in 1858.
+The village of Permskoye (Пе́рмское) was established on the later site of Komsomolsk in 1860 by migrant peasants from what was then called the Nizhne-Tambovsky District, Far Eastern Territory (now Khabarovsk Krai).

 The government of the Russian SFSR announced in 1931 plans to construct a shipyard on the Amur at the present site of Komsomolsk, with construction beginning in 1932.
-The town was largely built using volunteer labor from the Communist youth organization Komsomol, thus receiving the name Komsomolsk.
-However, the construction of the town was aided with the use of penal labour from the prison camps situated in the area.
+According to official accounts, the town was built using volunteer labor from the Communist youth organization Komsomol (and after 1991, the Russian Communist Youth League), and on that basis receiving the name Komsomolsk.
+However, the construction of the town was done with the extensive use of forced labour from the concentration camps under the Gulag administration, specifically the Dallag (Far East Camp) complex.
+The site had been the centre of the system for the Khabarovsk krai.
+According to Adashova and Kovalev, there was not a single entreprise constructed there in the 1930s or 1940s which had not involved Dallag forced labour, and at least 900,000 forced labourers passed through the area throughout its existence.
 The suffix on Amur was added to differentiate from other towns with the same name.
 It was granted town status in 1933.